ExamOne offers expanded opioid panel

 These screens were developed in the 1980s and are recommended by the Substance Abuse and Mental Health Services Administration (SAMHSA, formerly the National Institute on Drug Abuse, NIDA) for the testing of certain federal employees, as well as specified Department of Transportation (DOT) regulated occupations.

-This new product will detect semi-synthetic opioid use and will include the following drugs: codeine, morphine, hydrocodone, hydromorphone, oxycodone, oxymorphone and heroin.
+This new product will detect semi-synthetic opioid use and will include the following drugs: codeine, morphine, hydrocodone, hydromorphone, oxycodone, oxymorphone, heroin and fentanyl.
 As with all drug testing, positive screens will be confirmed with gas chromatography/mass spectrometry (gc/ms).

 If you have any questions regarding this new panel, please contact Betsy Sears, Executive Vice President, Laboratory Strategy and Sales at 913.577.1306 or email Betsy.R.Sears@ExamOne.com.
 For pricing questions, please contact your Strategic Account Executive.